Willersey Village Travel & Transport

-To avoid the minimum £1 car charge at the terminals just take your travellers to the railway station and they can use the free automatic Skyrail which operates every two minutes daily between 05:15 and 02:00.
+Birmingham Airport now has a free 30 minute drop off and pick up zone.
+You can pay for a premium drop off service.
+You can also take your travellers to the railway station and they can use the free automatic Skyrail which operates every two minutes daily between 05:15 and 02:00.
 If you are collecting someone, then there is a free short term car park for up to 20 minutes on the right hand side beyond the railway station entrance.

 .
 Map of Willersey and surrounding villages.

-The bridge in Bidford-0n-Avon on the B4085, the Honeybourne Road opened on November 3rd 2015 after being closed from June 10th 2015.
+The bridge in Bidford-0n-Avon on the B4085, the Honeybourne Road reopened on November 3rd 2015 after being closed from June 10th 2015.
 Severe damage caused by a tractor and crop sprayer caused it closure.
 The crop sprayer hit the side of the medieval bridge causing part of it to crumble into the River Avon.
 The bridge remained closed for six months after the farm vehicle crashed into it.
 Diversions were put in place for traffic and bus services altered their routes though the bridge did remain open to pedestrians and cyclists.
 Its closure meant a ten mile detour.
 Although traditionally repaired the new masonry is easy to see as it is brighter than the original.
 Here is the official news.

 |Willersey has a facebook page.
 Go to top | Menu & Search Page Email us here:-|